-L’Atelier des Ours, translated “the teddy bear’s workshop”, caters to a unique clientele of European women, mostly from France, Belgium, Switzerland and Germany.
+L’Atelier des Ours, translated as “the teddy bear’s workshop,” caters to a unique clientele of European women, mostly from France, Belgium, Switzerland, and Germany.

-David Brooks, New York Times columnist, identified and named “bobos” in his book, “Bobos in Paradise,” published in the year 2000.
-Quoting from his review of his own book, Brooks says about bobos: “These are highly educated folk who have one foot in the bohemian world of creativity and another foot in the bourgeois realm of ambition and worldly success.
-The members of the new information age elite are bourgeois bohemian.
+David Brooks, New York Times columnist, identified and named “Bobos” in his book, “Bobos in Paradise,” published in 2000.
+Quoting from his review of his own book, Brooks says about Bobos: “These are highly educated folk who have one foot in the bohemian world of creativity and another foot in the bourgeois realm of ambition and worldly success.
+The members of the new information age elite are bourgeois bohemians.
 Or, to take the first two letters of each word, they are bobos.”

 According to Brooks, bobos are identified by having “rebel attitudes and social-climbing attitudes all scrambled together.”

-Helen Bonham Carter, actress and wife of Tim Burton, is the poster child for extreme “bobo” dressing with her unconventional style.
+Helen Bonham Carter, actress and wife of Tim Burton, is the poster child for extreme “French Bo-Bo” dressing with her unconventional style.
 The Olsen twins’ non-conformist, bohème fashions could be considered “bobo” — somber colored, layered, and heavily laden with scarves.

 A simple little dress and scarf

 Grab one of the dresses with tiny stripes or granny checks off the rack.
-Slip on an crinkled organdy petticoat underneath (not to be confused with “organza” which is netting).
-Swirl a matching scarf around your neck; a floppy handbag over your shoulder; and there, you have a dashing afternoon ensemble.
+Slip on a crinkled organdy petticoat underneath (not to be confused with “organza,” which is netting).
+Swirl a matching scarf around your neck; a floppy handbag over your shoulder, and there, you have a dashing afternoon ensemble.

 Poplin dresses and taffeta skirts